 Take the same Mozart as a child and put him into a completely different environment.
 Maybe growing up on a farm, with an abusive father, sleeping on a bunk bed in a small room with three other siblings…hunting for deer, chopping wood to stay warm, wearing camouflage vests and chewing tobacco.
 Different Mozart right?
 I don’t think he would be itching to bang out some dreamy melodic tunes on the ol’ piano.
 You see, a combination of positive things have to happen in order to nurture an artistic genius.
 If we think logically, we know that no one is born this way.

 Inclination of Interest

 It’s true that your friend Einstein might be better at math than you, or Da Vinci might be able to cook better than you.
 That’s perfectly fine.
 You know what I think?
 People, young or old, are more interested in certain skills, which inclines them to pursue things further.
-This doesn’t mean you can’t learn the same skill as your friend, it just means that you don’t have the drive because it doesn’t interest you.
-I suck at math, but I know if I get mentored for about 5 years and really focus (even though I hate it), then surround myself with influence, inspiration, and encouragement, I will eventually begin to think differently….maybe even enjoy it.
-Yet, since math is something I have no interest in, I choose to focus on other things like composition, photography, and drawing.
+This doesn’t mean you can’t learn the same skill as your friend, it just means that you don’t have the drive to work through the pain because it doesn’t interest you.
+I suck at math and it causes me frustration and pain, but I know if I get mentored for about 5 years and really focus (even though I hate it), then surround myself with influence, inspiration, and encouragement, I will eventually begin to think differently….maybe even enjoy it.
+Yet, since math is something I have no interest in, I choose to focus on other things like composition, photography and drawing.
 A person’s interest in an already nurturing environment will determine the skill they choose to master.

 The Beginning for Other Artists